 Did you know?
 There’s also a freshwater pom pom crab that goes by the same common name.
 Ptychognathus barbatus is a fully aquatic crab species that sports hairy patches on its claws, which it uses to catch food particles.

-Pom pom crab (Lybia sp.) diet
+Pom pom crab diet

-Seeing a pom pom crab feed is a pretty fascinating thing.
+Seeing a pom pom crab eat is a pretty fascinating thing.
 The crabs use their anemones to “mop” the aquarium floor and surfaces!
 Particles get stuck in the anemones.
 Large bits are for the crab, while the anemone receives the smaller dust.

 In large aquariums, you probably won’t need to supplement your pom pom crab’s diet.
 It’ll find plenty of food by itself.
-In smaller tanks you can offer pretty much anything that sinks.
+In smaller tanks, you can offer pretty much anything that sinks.
 Algae tablets, frozen foods, live foods, nori: whatever you have on hand is fine.

 Remember that pom pom crabs usually come out to feed at night in the wild.
 If you’re worried yours isn’t eating well, you could try feeding while the aquarium lights are out.